SirGr1ngo/Kuzmin-Research/PIN model/Description.md

 Includes the working paper and models' description

 ## Main scripts:
-*PIN fun.R* file includes the function for estimation of the PIN model (Easley et al, 1996) with incorporated algorithms to enhance its efficiency, using the observed order flow
+*PIN fun.R* includes the function for estimation of the PIN model (Easley et al, 1996) with incorporated algorithms to enhance its efficiency, using the observed order flow

 *pin final.R* allows to change the frequency of the input data